Skip to content

 Located in the county of East Sussex in England, the town of Arundel has a number of attractions that make it a great place to visit.

-The Howard family inhabits the medieval castle, which is England’s second-largest and dates back to the days of the Norman Conquest of 1066.
-The beautiful gardens shouldn’t be missed – nor the Gothic Church which is located on the grounds.
+The most famous sight is the medieval castle, which is England’s second-largest and dates back to the days of the Norman Conquest of 1066.
+Today, it’s inhabited by the Howard Family, but it’s open to visitors.
+Don’t miss the beautiful gardens surrounding the castle and the Gothic Church located on the grounds.

-Take a walk along Arundel’s main street and pop into some of the many cafes, tea rooms, antique shops, art galleries and restaurants along the way.
-At the top of the street, you will find another place of note – Arundel Cathedral, which was built in the late 19th century.
+Take a walk along Arundel’s main street to discover numerous cafes, tearooms, antique shops, art galleries, and restaurants.
+At the top of the street, you’ll find another place of note – Arundel Cathedral, which was built in the late 19th century.

 Recommended by: Sima, the Curious Pixie

 Find where Lewis Carroll took the real Alice in Wonderland, and which colleges CS Lewis and JRR Tolkien taught at.
 Relive the Harry Potter films as you marvel at New College, Bodleian Library and the Great Hall at Christ Church College.
-This last was the inspiration for Hogwarts Great Hall – so be sure to book a Harry Potter tour like this one to explore the sights!
+A lot of scenes were shot in Oxford, so be sure to book a Harry Potter tour like this one to explore the sights!

-Recently, I discovered Box Hill in the Surrey North Downs, and I can safely say this is one of the best places to visit in the south of England.
+Recently, I discovered Box Hill in the Surrey North Downs, and I can safely say this is one of the best spots for a countryside walk.
 Especially because it’s within such easy reach of London!
 The viewpoint at the “front” of the hill offers one of the best vistas of green English countryside I’ve ever witnessed.

 If you fancy a challenge, the 15km Box Hill Hike is a great way to explore the rolling countryside.
 But it’s also pretty hilly, so if you’d rather keep things simple there are several shorter and easier routes.
 With lots of cute villages and cosy country pubs to explore, this is the perfect countryside day out in southern England!